 In some instances, this shortage has caused concern amongst users who are behind on their vaccination schedule.
 Not to even mention the vaccination tourism Hong Kong is receiving from mainland China since the newest HPV vaccine has not yet been approved there.

-Private sector: previously out of stock, the HPV vaccine is now available (but you may be waitlisted!)
+Private sector: previously out of stock, the HPV vaccine is now available in Hong Kong (but you may be waitlisted!)

 In the past few months, a temporary halt in production entailed that most clinics turned away new patients or waitlisted them until they receive new stock.
 But since December 2017, the newest HPV vaccine is normally available at most family and women’s clinics.
 Although stock is limited and some women may still be on the waiting list.